Terra Nova Nature Preschool

 School Philosophy Matters:

 At the Terra Nova Nature School (TNNS), children are given ample time to play and explore, stretch their imaginations, problem-solve, and develop their social competency.
 Consideration is given to the environment, which is viewed as a ‘third’ teacher, and parents are an important part of the program through volunteer hours.
 Teachers Kate, Emily, Heidi & Tricia encourage children to become curious learners.
 They believe their role as educators at the Nature School is to teach children how to learn, not what to learn.
 The outcome is a great deal of learning, which is then carefully documented and prepared based on the principles of Reggio Emilia.
 TNNS does a fabulous job of using observation and documentation to communicate with parents and reflect on what the children are learning to move forward with their program planning.
 It is such a nice way to peek into what the children have done that day.
 You can read their blog here.
 And you can read more specifics about the Reggio Emilia pedagogy here.

 Gardening, caring for the Earth, and each other is just part of their overall place-based approach to education that promotes respect for the environment, teaches ecological literacy, and develops environmental stewardship.
 The children at TNNS are learning about soil, how to plant, compost and harvest food which they then cook and eat to complete the food cycle!

-After working in schools for almost twenty years, I can tell you that one of the most important variables in any program is the quality of the teachers.
+After working in schools for over twenty years, I can tell you that one of the most important variables in any program is the quality of the teachers.
 A passion for learning, an enjoyment of children and a calmness amidst the chaos of preschoolers is essential to a happy experience for your child.
 At TNNS the teachers have impressive resumes, but most importantly have kindness and encouraging words for each child they greet in the sharing circle.
 Pay attention to the teachers when you visit any school you are considering, they make all the difference in your child’s early learning experiences!

 A Lack of Visual Noise Matters: